wunderlicht/howmany/README.md

         number of scenarios (default 100000)
   ```
 ## Historical data file Format
 The historical data needs to be provided in CSV.
-One row per iteration, things
+One row per
+iteration/sprint/time box.
+Things or story points
-done in the 2nd column.
-All but the second column is ignored.
+done go in a column with the name "done".
+All but the "done" column is ignored.
+The position of the "done" column is your choice.
 ```
 iteration, done, comment
 1, 15, first iteration